-I practice mainly two martial arts, Judo and Brazilian Jiu Jitsu.
-My main throws, if you’d like to know, are the usual Uchi Mata, Ouchi Gari, and when on the ground I tend to try to choke people, and I have no idea why.
+I practice mainly one martial art, Judo, and can’t shut up about it.
+My favorite throws, if you’d like to know, are the Uchi Mata, Osoto Gari, and Hiza Guruma, and while submission wrestling on the ground I tend to try to choke people, and I have no idea why.
 I think I’m inherently not an armbar person.

-Apart from that, I like watching international cinema.
+Apart from that, I love art and cinema from all corners of the world, though I’m biased towards Japan.
 I read a lot of history.
-I love cooking.
-I also love traveling and meeting new people.
-I like working out and taking care of my body – handstand pushups, I’m coming!
+I love cooking — only plant-based stuff though.
+I love traveling and meeting new people.
+I also like working out and taking care of my body – handstand pushups, I’m coming!

 How did you come up with that opening line at the top?

 I spent 15 minutes generating as many title lines on paper as I could.
 This one popped out of my brain towards the end.
 Maybe you can call it a forced fart of creativity?
 I don’t know.